spine-tools/spine-conductor/docs/making-a-release.md

 # sa-baz = "master"
 ```

-# How to make a release of the Spine repositories?
+# How to tag a release of the Spine repositories?
 The terminal command is identical as the toy example, however the
 configuration for Spine repositories could be as shown below:
 ```toml